-2. Regular Employees on Probationary Status
+3. Regular Employees on Probationary Status

 - a.
-All regular employees on probationary status in a new position will be on twelve (12) months' probation for that new position. - b.
-All regular employees will be evaluated in the same manner as new hires: at twelve (12) months of work at the new position for retention.
-To successfully complete the probationary period, the regular employee must perform the functions outlined in their job description to standard.
-The employee may be returned to the same or a similar position they previously held with the City if they do not satisfactorily complete the probationary period if a similar position is still available.
-If a similar position is not available, the employee may be terminated.
-Furthermore, a regular employee on probation for a new position may also have their probation extended by the Department Director or City Manager. - c.
+All regular employees on probationary status in a new position will be on twelve (12) months' probation for that new position, this includes the transfer, demotion, or promotion of an existing employee. - b.
+All regular employees will be evaluated in the same manner as new hires: at twelve (12) months of work at their current or new position for retention.
+To successfully complete the probationary period, the regular employee must perform the functions outlined in their job description to standard. - c.
+An employee may return to the same or a similar position they previously held with the City if they do not satisfactorily complete the probationary period, if the same or similar position is still available.
+If the same or similar position is not available, the employee may be terminated.
+Furthermore, a regular employee on probation for a new position may also have their probation extended by the Department Director or City Manager. - d.
+The City Manager at his or her discretion may hold a position vacant for thirty (30) days to allow an employee who has transferred to see if the transfer will be successful. - e.
 Regular employees placed on probation for disciplinary or job performance purposes will not be allowed to use benefits, personal leave, sick leave, annual leave, etc.).
 This is a time for corrective and improvement purposes and the employee needs to be present in order for these corrective actions to take place.